Pliability and Approximating Max-CSPs: Introduction

 \subsection{Related work}

 While this paper focuses on \rCSPs, Baker's technique and the regularity lemma apply to many more problems.
 In fact Khanna and Motwani~\cite{Khanna96:stoc} argued that most known PTAS algorithms can be derived from three canonical optimisation problems on planar graphs, the first being \CSP and the latter two being so-called Max-Ones and Min-Ones CSPs (also solvable with Baker's technique).
 One of the very few results that did not fit their framework was the PTAS for dense Max-Cut.
+A follow-up work by Mezei, Wrochna, and \v{Z}ivn\'y~\cite{Mezei23:talg} on the extended abstract of this work~\cite{rwz21:soda} extended some of the results of the present paper to Min- and Max-CSPs with crisp constraints, which include the Max-Ones and Min-Ones CSPs mentioned above.

-Generic frameworks extending Baker's technique include the bidimensionality theory of Demaine, Fomin, Hajiaghayi, and Thilikos~\cite{Demaine05:jacm} and its application in the design of PTASes by Demaine and Hajiaghayi~\cite{Demain05:soda} (which is however limited to minor-closed graph classes); monotone FO problems on minor-closed graph classes by Dawar, Grohe, Kreutzer, and Schweikardt~\cite{Dawar06:lics}; and the very recent idea of Baker games, introduced by Dvo\v{r}\'ak~\cite{Dvorak19} (see also~\cite{Dvorak18}).
+Generic frameworks extending Baker's technique include the bidimensionality theory of Demaine, Fomin, Hajiaghayi, and Thilikos~\cite{Demaine05:jacm} and its application in the design of PTASes by Demaine and Hajiaghayi~\cite{Demain05:soda} (which is however limited to minor-closed graph classes); monotone FO problems on minor-closed graph classes by Dawar, Grohe, Kreutzer, and Schweikardt~\cite{Dawar06:lics}; and the idea of Baker games, introduced by Dvo\v{r}\'ak~\cite{Dvorak20} (see also~\cite{Dvorak18}).
 The latter gives conditions stronger than fractional-$\tw$-fragility, but useful for problems beyond \CSPs, and achievable for all examples known to be fractionally fragile.
+The work of Dvo\v{r}\'ak and Lahiri~\cite{DvorakL21}, which appeared after the present paper, gives a PTAS on fractionally-$\tw$-fragile classes of graphs for problems incomparable with \CSPs, namely monotone maximisation problems expressible in terms of distances.

 De la Vega and Karpinski~\cite{VegaK02,VegaK06} extended the dense approach to subdense cases ($\Omega(\frac{n^2}{\log n})$ edges) for specific problems such as MaxCut and Max-2-SAT.
 In contrast, they show that Max-Cut on graphs with $\Omega(n^{2-\delta})$ edges is hard to approximate, for any $\delta>0$.